DSheirer/jmbe/jmbe/README.md

 Third-Party libraries

-	jmbe uses two third-party libraries that are not included in the default library output product in order to avoid conflicts when these same libraries are used in your program.
+	jmbe uses a third-party logging library that are not included in the default library output product in order to avoid conflicts when the same library is used in your program.

-	If you want to include these third party libraries in the compiled jbme library so that you don't have to include them yourself, you can use the ant build target:  ant library-complete
+	If you want to include this third party library in the compiled jbme library so that you don't have to include it yourself, you can use the ant build target:  ant library-complete

-	Libraries used by jbme:
+	Library used by jbme:

-	Piotr Wendykier's JTransforms libary: https://github.com/wendykierp/JTransforms
 	Simple Logging Facade for Java: http://www.slf4j.org/